SuperHouse/OpenKayo/README.md

  * A, B, C, D: rotational axes for nozzles 1-4
  * I, J, K, L: z (vertical) axes for nozzles 1-4

-Kayo home is top right corner, so the working area is negative coordinates relative to that.
+Kayo "home" is in the top right corner, so the working area is negative coordinates relative to that.
+That may sound confusing at first but it works out quite nicely in practice.
+For example, a typical board origin when clamped on the conveyor could be at something like "-155, -453".

 ## Supported G-Codes